Soooda/hit-count/README.md

 # hit-count package

-Provide (graphic `hopefully`) feedback (first step) towards the number of hits to motivate your programming experience
+Provide (graphic **hopefully**) feedback towards the number of hits to motivate your programming experience

 ### Installation
 The package can be installed using Atom: